d2s/Documentation/_posts/2018-04-10-RsyncGUIChangelog.md

 If you need either of them please use [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX).

+## Version 1.9.0

+The app is submitted for release on Apple Mac Store 17 February 2020.

+- redesign of the Restore view
+- some bugfixes

 ## Version 1.8.9

 This version is approved for release on Apple Mac Store 28 January 2020.